 As a woman, I couldn’t contribute meaningfully because I’d force myself into the wrong roles and refuse to take myself seriously.
 I thought I couldn’t be myself because I’d be rejected.
 I’d accept lower salaries and tasks that weren’t in my job description.
 Other people continually took advantage of me, and my self-confidence was at an all-time-low . . .

-Until I had a breakdown.
+Until I had a burnout.
 It was scary, probably the hardest thing that I’d experienced.

 But it was also the catalyst that led me to finally accept and love myself, unconditionally.
 Ultimately, that saved my life.